 A group of British students enbark on summoning spirits on a Ouija board after a night of clubbing.
 But someone breaks the link before they have finished and now a demon is trapped in their world and the only way to banish it, is for all the people who summoned it to die.
 Written by

-The word "djinn" in Arabic actually stands for both a genie & a demon.In this demonic remake of a classic genie story from a Thousand & One Night instead of granting 3 wishes the evil genie seeks a revenge on the people who have summoned him.
+The word "djinn" in Arabic actually stands for both a genie & a demon.In this demonic remake of a classic genie story taken from A 1001 Arabian Nights instead of granting them wishes the evil genie seeks a revenge on the people who have summoned him.
 See more »

 [possessed by the Djinn]